Which technology trends are right for your business?

 Artificial Intelligence and Machine Learning

-Artificial intelligence (AI) covers all technology that can display intelligence, be this an automated classification system or a chatbot.
+Artificial intelligence (AI) covers all digital technology that can display intelligence, be this an automated classification system or a chatbot.

 Another branch of AI, machine learning enables systems to learn from this data without being programmed.
 This is particularly useful for repetitive tasks, such as scheduling meetings or organising and analysing files.